Table Of Contents

 Virtana Optimize

 Virtana Optimize provides a read-only integration that collects Azure cost data.
-Depending on the number of Azure subscriptions you wish to analyze, you can create one or more integrations.
-Then you can perform a series of optimizations across cost, performance, and capacity in real-time and continuously.
+You can create one or more integrations depending on the number of Azure subscriptions you wish to analyze.
+Then, you can optimize across cost, performance, and capacity in real-time and continuously.

 Additionally, the platform can detect idle, abandoned, and unused resources and recommend stopping them to save money.
 Meanwhile, you also receive rightsizing recommendations.
 Then, depending on the level of risk your organization is willing to take, you can determine how large or small your resources should be.
 Virtual Analyze also performs what-if analyses before recommending CPU, memory, and ingress/egress charges.